 - 1. Place blocks under the trailer wheels or under the rail car wheels before loading, as shown. - 2.
-Move the transmission control lever to the NEUTRAL position. - 3.
+Move the transmission control to the NEUTRAL position. - 3.
 Engage the parking brake switch. - 4.
 Stop the engine. - 5.
 Turn the start switch key to the OFF position.
 Remove the key and lock the parking brake switch. - 6.
 Turn the battery disconnect switch to the OFF position.
 Remove the key. - 7.
 Attach any vandalism protection and lock the access covers. - 8.
-Install the tie-downs at several locations and chock the tracks in the front and in the rear. - 9.
+Inspect the cables securing the roof mounted CCTV cameras.
+If the cables are worn or frayed install new cables. - 9.
+Install the tie-downs at several locations and chock the tracks in the front and in the rear. - 10.
 Cover the opening for the engine exhaust in order to prevent rotation of the turbocharger that is caused by the force of the wind.